klaudiosinani/prioqueue/readme.md

 ## In Depth

 A priority queue is an abstract queue type, similar to a regular queue or stack queue structure, but where additionally each item has a `priority` associated with it.
 In a priority queue, an item with high priority is served before an item with low priority.
-To improve performance, Prioqueue priority queues use an array implemented binary heap as their backbone, giving `O(log n)` performance for enqueues and removals.
+To improve performance, Prioqueue priority queues use an array implemented binary heap as their backbone, giving `O(log n)` performance for inserts and removals.

 ## Usage

 Prioqueue exposes a chainable API, that can be utilized through a simple and minimal syntax, allowing you to combine methods effectively.

-To create a **max-priority queue**, where items are enqueueed in the order in which they arrive and the item with the maximum priority value is always served first, we provide as argument to the `Queue` class, on instantiation, a binary comparator function `compareMax(x, y)`, which returns a positive number when the priority of item `x` is greater than the one of item `y`, zero when equal and a negative number when less than.
+To create a **max-priority queue**, where items are inserted  in the order in which they arrive and the item with the maximum priority value is always served first, we provide as argument to the `Queue` class, on instantiation, a binary comparator function `compareMax(x, y)`, which returns a positive number when the priority of item `x` is greater than the one of item `y`, zero when equal and a negative number when less than.

-Accordingly, to create a **min-priority queue**, where items are enqueueed in the order in which they arrive and the item with the minimum priority value is always served first, a binary comparator function `compareMin(x, y)` must be passed as argument, which returns a positive number when the priority of item `x` is less than the one of item `y`, zero when equal and a negative number when greater than.
+Accordingly, to create a **min-priority queue**, where items are inserted in the order in which they arrive and the item with the minimum priority value is always served first, a binary comparator function `compareMin(x, y)` must be passed as argument, which returns a positive number when the priority of item `x` is less than the one of item `y`, zero when equal and a negative number when greater than.

 By default, if no comparator function is provided on instantiation, a **max-priority queue** instance is returned.

-Usage examples can be also found at the [`test`](https://github.com/klaussinani/prioqueue/heap/master/test) directory.
+Usage examples can be also found at the [`test`](https://github.com/klaussinani/prioqueue/master/test) directory.

 ```js
 'use strict';